cyyapye/ycy.pw/content/posts/culture-part-2.md

 > If you can't offer radical candor, the second best thing you can do is be an asshole.\
 > *\- Kim Scott*

 I used to think assholes are just that.
 Like you I had my fair share of experience working with jerks.
 What I didn't realize until I saw the quadrants was the office jerk actually cared so much that he took the risk and challenged directly!
-I developed a new appreciation for the office jerk ever since.
+I developed a newfound appreciation for the office jerk ever since.
 This is not to say you should hire jerks.
 That'd be a big mistake.
 Because it's very difficult to change someone who has no desire to change.
 Perennial jerks observe Newton's first law of motion.

 Rather, when someone said something that came across as aggressive, pause for a moment.
 Suppress your gut reaction to get into a screaming match.
 Look at it with a different lens.
 Think about why he felt the need to speak up with such aggression.
 Why would he be so aggressive?
 Why did he use such strong words?
 What was he looking to achieve from doing this?